Austria–Georgia relations

 Foreign relations between Austria and Georgia.
 Both countries established diplomatic relations in 1992 and Georgia opened its embassy in Vienna in 1996.
-Austria is represented in Georgia through a non resident ambassador based in Vienna, and through an honorary consulate in Tbilisi.
-Georgia has an embassy in Vienna and an honorary consulate in Graz.
+Austria has an embassy in Tbilisi that also accredited to Armenia, while Georgia has an embassy in Vienna and an honorary consulate in Graz.
 Austria is a member of the European Union, which Georgia applied for in 2022.
 Both nations are members of the Council of Europe.

 History

 At the end of World War I, Austria-Hungary was, together with the other central powers, the German Empire and the Ottoman Empire, one of the first and only nations that recognized the independence of the short-lived Democratic Republic of Georgia in 1918.
 The first ambassador was Georg von und zu Franckenstein.

 During the 2008 South Ossetia war, Austrian Foreign Minister Ursula Plassnik urged "Russia to respect the territorial integrity of Georgia, considering the UN resolution."
 She also said that Russia's military intervention in Georgia had seriously undermined its credibility as a reliable partner of the West.